|Trip Duration:||8 days|

 Kathmandu city’s wealthy history is nearly 2000 years old, Its religious affiliation is dominantly Hindu followed by Buddhism.
 People of other religious beliefs also live in Kathmandu giving it a cosmopolitan culture.

 Nagarkot, located 32 kilometers east from Kathmandu, it is one of the most scenic spots in Bhaktapur district and is famous for its spectacular sunrise when the weather is clear.
-Visitors often travel to Nagarkot from Katmandu to spend the night there so that they can get up early and view the breathtaking sunrise.
-Nagarkot has acquired the reputation as one of the best spots to view Mount Everest as well as other snow-topped peaks of the Himalayan range in eastern Nepal.
+Visitors often travel to Nagarkot from Katmandu to spend the night and view the breathtaking sunrise.
+Nagarkot has acquired the reputation as one of the best spots to view Mountain Range as well as other snow-topped peaks of the Himalayan range in eastern Nepal.
 It also offers excellent views of the lndrawati river valley lying to the east.

 Day 01:- Arrival in Kathmandu airport and transfer to the hotel.